jvanlier/jvanlier.github.io/_posts/2017-07-29-practical-statistics-for-coders-part-one.md

-Ok, so this seems like it's more than 165.
+This seems like it's more than 165.
 But we can't reject $H_0$ just yet.
 What we're seeing here might be due to random fluctuations.

 We are still assuming that $H_0$ is true, so what we can do now is simulate taking a whole bunch of samples under the $H_0$ assumption and calculate the mean every time.
 Let's see what the distribution of means looks like: